munificent/game-programming-patterns/book/prototype.markdown

 * State is stored on the instance itself.

-* Behavior goes through a level of indirection (delegating to the prototype) and is stored on a separate object that represents the set of methods shared by all objects of a certain type.
+* Behavior goes through a level of indirection -- delegating to the prototype -- and is stored on a separate object that represents the set of methods shared by all objects of a certain type.

 Call me crazy, but that sounds a lot like my description of classes above.
 You *can* write prototype-style code in JavaScript (*sans* cloning), but the syntax and idioms of the language encourage a class-based approach.